bbauska/JS-Programs/README.md

   }
   &lt;!-- when the user clicks on the button, scroll to the top of the document.
 0,0 or --&gt;
   &lt;!-- to table of contents (approx ###), if applicable was; 315 --&gt;
-  // when the user clicks on the button, scroll to the table of contents near top of document. function topFunction() {
+  // When the user clicks on the button, scroll to the table of contents near top of document. function topFunction() {
     document.getElementById('ch1').scrollIntoView();
   }